Build up your understanding of California Penal Code Section 25400: Carrying a Concealed Firearm right here.

 You can get the help you need to build a strong defense by working with a legal professional in California.

-Call a Lawyer for Help with Carrying a Concealed Firearm Charges
+Call a Lawyer for Help With the Charge of Carrying a Concealed Firearm

-The professionals at the Simmrin Law Group can help you if you are accused of violating California Penal Code Section 25400: Carrying a Concealed Firearm.
-Find out how we can help by contacting us right now to get a FREE consultation.
+The professionals at the Simmrin Law Group can help you if you are accused of violating California Penal Code 25400: Carrying a Concealed Firearm.
+Simply give us a call or fill out our online contact form to schedule a free, no-obligation consultation with a member of our legal team.